Salt Lake City, Utah is among the most famous and cool places in America.

 Address: 301 Wakara Way, Salt Lake City, UT 84108, USA

-2. Mormon Tabernacle Choir
+2. The Tabernacle Choir at Temple Square

 You don’t have to be religious to enjoy the harrowing and beautiful melodies and harmonies created by this talented and spiritual group of singers.